sawaymilno/Check-Flight-Frontend/README.md

 Check Ride was built with React on the front-end and Ruby on Rails with PostgreSQL for the back-end.

+***
+#Home/Login
+The homepage includes a brief about section for Check Ride and forms for logging in or registering.
+Users will login or regeister as either a pilot or examiner.
+The examiner registration form includes extra fields such as rate and bio.

+***
+#Pilot Profile

+***
+#Examiner Profile

 ## Available Scripts